oxinabox/Kaldi-Notes/tidigits/train.md

 Training (and testing), will still be split into multiple jobs, each handling different subsets of the data.

-#Training/Evaluating Recogniser
+#Training/Evaluating Recognizer
-This section is covered by [this section of the kaldi tuitorial](http://kaldi.sourceforge.net/tutorial_running.html#tutorial_running_monophone).
+This section is covered by [this section of the kaldi tutorial](http://kaldi.sourceforge.net/tutorial_running.html#tutorial_running_monophone).

 The majority of the steps covered in this page, are triggered by the script `run.sh`